Gustaf Hammarsten: Film

 Hammarsten made his international film début in Brüno (2009) as Lutz, the title character's sidekick.
 He has since appeared as the young Harald in David Fincher's remake of The Girl with the Dragon Tattoo, Kursk, Old, Lord of Chaos and Stockholm.

 In 2023 he appeared in Together 99 (Tillsammans 99), reprising his role as Göran from Together.

 Television

 In Swedish television he became known through the comedy show Cleo.
 He has also made numerous appearances in television programs.
 He appeared in the first episode of Crimes of Passion.
 Since 2013 he acts in the series Fröken Frimans krig.

 He participated in the Let's Dance 2018 broadcast on TV4.
+In 2023 he played the role of one of the lead scientists in the NBC true crime drama series Dr. Death.

 Theatre

 Hammarsten is connected with the Stockholm City Theatre.